waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **Test 3 (Rival Proximity):** Standing at the edge of the chasm directly opposite Rival SILVA at (8, 13) did not trigger any event.
 (Turn #29817)
     *   **New Hypothesis:** Progress is likely achieved by interacting with the NPCs (Morty, Eusine) or by finding the correct warp among the many on this floor.
 *   **Hypothesis Failure (Burned Tower Progression):** The floor warp at (7, 15) is not activated by stepping on it, standing on it, or interacting with it.
 It likely has a special, unknown activation condition.
+*   **Hypothesis Failure (Burned Tower Progression):** The entrance warp at (5, 5) is not activated by stepping on it, standing on it, or interacting with it.
+It likely has a special, unknown activation condition.